Step 3 - Configuration on Security Gateways

 -

-On the Network Properties page, select the SD-WAN interface and click Edit.
+On the Network Management page (in the Quantum Spark Gateway object, this page is called Topology), select the SD-WAN interface and click Edit.

 -